JJRC Q46 Speed Runner RC Car Review

 Power

 JJRC includes one battery for powering the Q46.
 It’s a 3000mAh 7.4V 20C LiPo, and claims to allow 9 minutes of runtime, and requires a 2.5-hour chargetime.
-Nine minutes isn’t a long runtime, that’s for certain, so it’ll be worthwhile to grab a few spares, and keep them charging while playing with the Q46!
+Nine minutes isn’t a long runtime, that’s for certain, so it’ll be worthwhile to grab a few spares and keep them charging while playing with the Q46!

 As it’s a 2s cell, it has the proper balance charger and a T-connecter for actual charging.
 I find T-connectors to be very hard to use, but it’d be fairly simple to swap this out for a different type.

 The package includes a charger as well.
 In all honesty, I did not use this charger, though I’ve used chargers like it in the past.
 I used the awesome SkyRC Imax B6 Mini.
-I recommend you grabbing one of those, too.
+I recommend you grab one of those, too.
 Great charger.

 Here’s a shot of the trunk open.
 The battery holder is very specifically sized, and I don’t think you’ll fit much more than this 2S LiPo in there.